simonmichael/hledger/site/download.md

 <a name="c"></a>

-## c. build the development version
+## c.
+Build the development version

 Also a good choice.
 Our master branch is stable enough for daily use, and includes the [latest improvements](https://github.com/simonmichael/hledger/commits/master).